Supported by Project KIDS, District 191 Summer Break Camp offers summer childcare for children entering Kindergarten through Grade 6 (Fall 2026)

 I give permission for my child to participate in specialty services during their scheduled Project KIDS time (including Headway/Counseling, Scouting, Chess, School Building Staff).
 I understand my child will not be supervised by Project KIDS staff during this time.
 I understand the leader of the service must sign my child out and back into Project KIDS each time.
 I will leave written communication with Project KIDS staff of the name(s) of the specialty service, persons leading specialty services as well as date and time when they are to occur.

-Edward Neill Summer Calendar
+Gideon Pond Summer Calendar

 Contact Us